DSR-RHIT/me447-visualizing-data/cm/cm201_strip-plot.md

 A *strip plot*, also called a strip chart, a univariate scatterplot, or a jitter plot, is designed for displaying the distribution of a single quantitative variable.

-Data can be grouped by one or more categorical variables.
+Data can be grouped by one or more categorical variables and are often jittered to avoid overprinting.
+However, as Naomi Robbons ([2013](#ref-Robbins:2013), 85) explains, “Even with jittering, the plots will become indecipherable for a large number of observations with a small range of values.
+In such a case, box-and-whisker plots are better for comparing distributions.”

 Strip plot characteristics:

-  - displays distributions
+  - displays distributions of a single quantitative variable
   - shows all the data values, not a summary
   - shows range, outliers, and clusters
   - often jittered to avoid overprinting